How to improve online learning results dramatically with phenomenon-based learning

 Phenomenon-based learning engages learners with real phenomena

 The idea behind phenomenon-based learning is to bring learning and teaching closer to actual practice, rather than focusing on single, disconnected subjects that do not relate to everyday life or to each other, at all.
 Phenomenon-based learning improves for example effectiveness, problem-solving skills, and interaction between learners.
 It makes learning more motivating and encourages learners to creative thinking.
-Case PKKY is a great example of enhancing learning results with phenomenon-based learning among PKKY students.
+Case Riveria is a great example of enhancing learning results with phenomenon-based learning among Riveria students.

 Four remarkable improvements in study results over one year

-If we compare the study results of PKKY students from fall 2014 to fall 2015, the results are, so far, extremely positive and encouraging.
+If we compare the study results of Riveria students from fall 2014 to fall 2015, the results are, so far, extremely positive and encouraging.
 After the adoption of phenomenon-based learning pedagogy, students have for example managed to complete their online studies much faster.

 Below are the four most remarkable improvements in study results enabled by phenomenon-based learning, Valamis, and other pedagogical development work.